GTAmodding/gta3script-specs/SPECIFICATION.md

 **Semantics**

-The execution of a conditional element takes place by executing the command or expression it embodies.
+A conditional element executes the command or expression it embodies.
 The execution of a command follows the same semantic rules of a command statement.

-The compare flag of the executed element is negated if the statement is prefixed with a `NOT`.
+The compare flag of the executed element is negated if the `NOT` prefix is used.

 A conditional list is a sequence of one or more conditional elements separated by either `AND` or `OR` tokens.

-A conditional list shall not be short-circuit evaluated.
-All conditional elements are executed in order.

 The compare flag is set to true if the compare flag of all conditional elements in a `AND` list holds true.
 Otherwise it is set to false.

 The compare flag is set to true if the compare flag of at least one conditional elements in a `OR` list holds true.
 Otherwise it is set to false.

+A conditional list shall not be short-circuit evaluated.
+All conditional elements are executed in order.

 ### Selection Statements

-Selection statements selects which statements to execute depending on certain conditions.
+Selection statements selects which statement to execute depending on certain conditions.

 #### IF Statement